 - 1. The Provider and parents both must give two weeks written notice to the agency and each other prior to taking vacation, a day off, moving, terminating service, or any other reason that would result in an interruption of care.
 Two weeks notice is not required for public holidays as it is assumed care will not be required. - 2.
+Providers will confirm a families notice of termination with the agency by emailing childcare@familyspace.ca - 3.
 Failing to give two weeks written notice may result in the parent being charged for two weeks from the day that written notice is received.
-Family Space will review situations case by case. - 3.
-A family's 10 non billable scheduled vacation days will be as agreed upon between parents and Providers. - 4.
+Family Space will review situations case by case. - 4.
+A family's 10 non billable scheduled vacation days will be as agreed upon between parents and Providers. - 5.
 If a family is contracted for summer care only, the non billable scheduled vacation days will be pro rated at .83 days per month and rounded up to 1 whole day.
-A family in care just for July and August will be eligible for 2 non billable days. - 5.
+A family in care just for July and August will be eligible for 2 non billable days. - 6.
 In the event of a split family, each parent will submit their own registration form and their own Parent/Provider agreement.
 They will be considered 2 separate families in 2 separate files at the agency.
 As 2 individual families, each parent may use up to 10 non billable scheduled closures.
-When a Provider is charging for their own billable scheduled closures, each parent will be billed for the days they are responsible for according to their agreement. - 6.
+When a Provider is charging for their own billable scheduled closures, each parent will be billed for the days they are responsible for according to their agreement. - 7.
 If a family takes billable vacation days beyond their 10 NON billable days, Providers will record a note in the "Notes" section of their invoices informing the office that these are billable vacation days beyond the families 10 allotted NON billable days.